 Advice on how to use the map: Zoom in for more detail.
 Select the layer list icon in the upper left, expand and turn on conservation_conflicts and other layers and sublayers.
 Click on parcels or conservation conflict areas for more information.
 Scroll through pop-ups for multiple overlapping areas by clicking on the right triangle/arrow.

-- Comments on the parcels included in the Parcel List for the proposed Utah Third Quarter (Q3) 2025 Lease Sale must be received by Friday, March 28, 2025.
-There is more information and a link to submit comments on the Utah 2025 Third Quarter Oil and Gas Competitive Lease Sale ePlanning website and with additional information on the Utah Oil and Gas Lease Sales Web Page.
+- Comments on the Draft Environmental Assessment (EA) (pdf document) for the proposed Utah Fourth Quarter (December) 2025 Lease Sale must be received by 4:30 p.m.
+MT Friday, August 8, 2025.
+There is more information and a link to submit comments on the Utah 2025 Fourth Quarter Oil and Gas Competitive Lease Sale ePlanning website and with additional information in the Press Release and on the Utah Oil and Gas Lease Sales Web Page.

 - Rocky Mountain Wild has prepared a screen showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values.